X-Cli/twitter2imap/README.md

 ## Some dependancies?

-This python script makes use of the following (uncommon?) libraries: python-twitter (which makes use of python-oauth2) python-imaplib
+This python script makes use of the following (uncommon?) libraries: python-twitter (version 0.8.5) (which makes use of python-oauth2) python-imaplib

 Use your favorite search engine to get them.

+Python-Twitter-1.0 is not yet supported...
+It got updated in the meantime...